-We recognise that genuine sustainable development outcomes are key to ensuring the long-term success of the industry.
-New Zealand boasts some of the most stunning landscapes and natural scenery in the world.
-A mecca of outdoor beauty, our natural landscapes are a key reason why visitors choose New Zealand as a destination.
-As visitor numbers grow it is vitally important we continue to preserve and protect our natural environment.
-It is also crucial that New Zealand's communities and tourism infrastructure are able to keep pace with forecast tourism growth.
+Air New Zealand is committed to playing its part in making Aotearoa a world-class sustainable visitor destination and recognises that genuine sustainable development outcomes are key to ensuring the long-term success of the industry.
+New Zealand boasts some of the most stunning landscapes and natural scenery in the world and it is vitally important we continue to preserve and protect our natural environment.

-Find out more in the Sustainable Tourism and Regional Development section of our 2018 Sustainability Report.
+Find out more in the Sustainable tourism section of our 2022 Sustainability Report.

 Sharing Māori culture